Memoir and Fiction Editing Services

-Regardless of your manuscript’s length and the type of critique you request, you have two choices when it comes to method of delivery:
+Regardless of your manuscript’s length and the type of copyediting or critique you request, you have two choices when it comes to method of delivery:

 1) You can email the file as a Word (.doc or .docx) or .rtf attachment.
 (I use Word 2010 and can handle documents produced by any version of Word.
 If you use another program, .rtf may be the best way to go.)
-I'll make all comments on the file in colored font and return your work by attachment.
+I'll make all comments and corrections on a copy of the file in colored font and return your work by attachment.
 If you’ve requested a critique summary, I'll email it as a separate document.

 Note: I strongly recommend working by email.
-It's by far the more efficient method for all types of critique.
+It's by far the more efficient method for all types of copyediting and critique.
 It does not require specialized tech knowledge on your part.
 If you can send and receive attachments, we can work by email.
-If you prefer having a printed copy of the critiqued manuscript, you can print from the returned file just as you would print any other file.
+If you prefer having a hard copy of the edited manuscript, you can print the returned file just as you would print any other file.

 Note: Working by hard copy is more expensive, since you'll be paying for printing and postage.

-If you’d like to inquire about my critique services:
+If you’d like to inquire about my services: